-Council on Environmental Quality regulations (40 Code of Federal Regulations [C.F.R.]
-1500 - 1508), which implement NEPA (as amended), require evaluation of the potential environmental consequences of all proposed federal activities and programs.
+Council on Environmental Quality regulations (40 Code of Federal Regulations 1500 - 1508), which implement the National Environmental Policy Act (NEPA) of 1969 (as amended), require evaluation of the potential environmental consequences of all proposed federal activities and programs.
 This provision includes a requirement to examine both direct and indirect consequences that may occur in areas beyond the immediate influence of an action alternative and at some time in the future.
 Positive and negative growth (i.e., change) is a potential consequence of the HSR Build Alternative.
-Direct growth effects are those caused by the HSR Build Alternative occurring at the same time and place (40 C.F.R.
-1508.08).
+Direct growth effects are those caused by the HSR Build Alternative occurring at the same time and place (40 Code of Federal Regulations 1508.08).
 Direct growth effects include any permanent jobs directly associated with the HSR Build Alternative, as well as any displacement of housing related to the construction and operation of the proposed rail facilities.
-Indirect growth effects are considered to be reasonably foreseeable effects caused by the HSR Build Alternative, typically occurring later in time or farther in distance from the project (40 C.F.R.
-1502.15(b) and 1508(b)).
+Indirect growth effects are considered to be reasonably foreseeable effects caused by the HSR Build Alternative, typically occurring later in time or farther in distance from the project (40 Code of Federal Regulations 1502.15(b) and 1508(b)).
 These include positive or negative growth in population numbers or patterns, positive or negative growth in local or regional economic vitality, and associated alterations in land use patterns that could occur with implementation of the HSR Build Alternative.
-Removal of existing obstacles to growth would also
+Removal of existing obstacles to growth would also be considered indirect growth effects.
+"Removal of obstacles to growth" would include the extension of public services and utilities to a previously undeveloped area where the provision of such services could cause a foreseeable increase in population or economic growth.